JetBrains/resharper-ultimate-whatsnew/README.md

 ## Disclaimer

-As many ReSharper features are used to fix broken code and sample code in this solution serves to demonstrate how it does so, no project contained here is expected to be compilable.
+As many ReSharper features are used to fix broken code and sample code contained in this solution serves to demonstrate how it does so, no project contained here is expected to be compilable.

 As code in this solution specifically serves to demonstrate ReSharper Ultimate functionality, it does not have to make any practical sense and usually fails to do so.